-The NA49 detector is a large acceptance hadron spectrometer at the CERN SPS [27].
-The main components are four large time projection chambers (TPCs) and two super-conducting dipole magnets with a one meter vertical gap, aligned in a row, and a total bending power of 9 Tm.
-The magnetic field was set a factor of four lower for data taking at 40A GeV than at 158A GeV.
-Two two-meter long TPCs (VTPCs) inside the magnets each with 72 pad-rows along the beam direction allow for precise tracking, momentum determination, vertex reconstruction, and particle identification (PID) by the measurement of the energy loss (dE/dx) in the detector gas with a resolution of 6%.
-The other two TPCs (MT-PCs) downstream of the magnets have large dimensions (4 m x 4 m x 1.2 m, 90 pad-rows) and provide additional momentum resolution for high momentum particles as well as PID by dE/dx measurement with a resolution of around 4%.
-A momentum resolution in the range $\sigma(p)/p^2 = (0.3 - 7) \cdot 10^{-4} \, (\text{GeV}/c)^{-1}$ is achieved.
-Two time-of-flight scintillator arrays of 891 pixels each (TOF), situated just behind the MTPCs symmetrically on either side of the beam axis, add additional K/π separation power in the laboratory momentum range from one to ten GeV/c (near mid-rapidity for kaons).
-A vetocalorimeter (VCAL) placed 20 meters downstream of the target accepts all beam particles and projectile fragments as well as most of the spectator neutrons and protons [27].
-The geometrical acceptance of VCAL was readjusted for each beam energy by means of a collimator for optimum projectile spectator coverage.
-VCAL is used for off-line (on-line) selection of event centrality in Pb+Pb (C+C and Si+Si) collisions.
-The NA49 detector is described in detail in reference [27].
+The NA49 detector is a large-acceptance hadron spectrometer at the CERN SPS [27].
+The main components are four large time projection chambers (TPCs) and two superconducting dipole magnets with a one-meter vertical gap, aligned in a row, and a total bending power of 9 Tm.
+The magnetic field was set a factor of 4 lower for data taking at 40A GeV than at 158A GeV.
+Two two-meter-long TPCs (VTPCs) inside the magnets each with 72 pad rows along the beam direction allow for precise tracking, momentum determination, vertex reconstruction, and particle identification (PID) by the measurement of the energy loss (dE/dx) in the detector gas with a resolution of 6%.
+The other two TPCs (MTPCs) downstream of the magnets have large dimensions ($4 \times 4 \times 1.2 \text{ m}^3$, 90 pad rows) and provide additional momentum resolution for high-momentum particles as well as PID by dE/dx measurement with a resolution of around 4%.
+A momentum resolution in the range $\sigma(p)/p^2 =$ $(0.3-7) \times 10^{-4} (\text{GeV}/c)^{-1}$ is achieved.
+Two time-of-flight scintillator arrays of 891 pixels each (TOF), situated just behind the MTPCs symmetrically on either side of the beam axis, add additional K/π separation power in the laboratory momentum range from 1 to 10 GeV/c (near mid-rapidity for kaons).
+A veto-calorimeter (VCAL) placed 20 m downstream of the target accepts all beam particles and projectile fragments as well as most of the spectator neutrons and protons [27].
+The geometrical acceptance of the VCAL was readjusted for each beam energy by means of a collimator for optimum projectile spectator coverage.
+The VCAL is used for offline (online) selection of event centrality in Pb + Pb (C + C and Si + Si) collisions.
+The NA49 detector is described in detail in Ref.
+[27].

-For Pb+Pb collisions a primary SPS beam of 40A GeV and 158A GeV was directed onto a Pb target while for C+C and Si+Si interactions a fragmented Pb beam of 40A GeV was used.
+For Pb + Pb collisions a primary SPS beam of 40A GeV and 158A GeV was directed onto a Pb target while for C + C and Si + Si interactions a fragmented Pb beam of 40A GeV was used.
 The fragments were identified by magnetic rigidity (Z/A = 0.5) and by a pulse-height measurement in a scintillation counter in the beam.
-For C+C and Si+Si interactions beam particles with Z around 6 and Z around 14, respectively, were selected online.
-A refined Z selection was done offline, which yielded a pure C-beam, whereas for the "Si-beam" the different charges could not be separated well enough, thus a mixture of ions with Z = 13, 14, and 15 (intensity ratio 34:44:22) were accepted.
-The target disks had thicknesses of 10 mm (carbon), 5 mm (silicon) and 200 μ m (lead) corresponding to 7.9%, 4.4%, and 0.5% interaction lengths for the respective beam particles.
+For C + C and Si + Si interactions beam particles with Z around 6 and Z around 14, respectively, were selected online.
+A refined Z selection was done offline, which yielded a pure C beam, whereas for the "Si beam" the different charges could not be separated well enough, and thus a mixture of ions with Z=13, 14, and 15 (with an intensity ratio of 34:44:22) were accepted.
+The target disks had thicknesses of 10 mm (carbon), 5 mm (silicon), and 200 μ m (lead) corresponding to 7.9%, 4.4%, and 0.5% interaction lengths for the respective beam particles.